BESSER-PEARL/BESSER/docs/source/buml_language/model_types/deployment.rst

 Deployment architecture model
 =============================

-This kind of models enables the specification of the deployment architecture of your applicaiton including the description of the infrastructure
+This type of models enables the specification of the deployment architecture of your application, including the description of the infrastructure
-(clusters, services, nodes, etc) and the deployment of your application using software containers.
-Also On-premises and multi-cloud environments can be modeled for your deployments.
+(such as clusters, services, and nodes) and the deployment of your application using software containers.
+Additionally, it allows for modeling both
+On-premises and multi-cloud environments for your deployments.

 .. image:: ../../img/deployment_mm.png
   :width: 800